GameAutomators/eBook-Source/ImageProcessing/2-color.md

 ### Grayscale Image

 In a grayscale image, apart from having white and black; you can also have various shades of gray.
-For an 8-bit grayscale image, the value of each pixel varies from 0 to 255 where 0 represents pure black; 255 represents pur white; and all the values in between represent various shades of grey.
+For an 8-bit grayscale image, the value of each pixel varies from 0 to 255 where 0 represents pure black; 255 represents pure white; and all the values in between represent various shades of grey.
 The same is depicted in the image below for clear understanding.

 ![ColorImage](/Images/grayscale_image.jpg)